markuskimius/SDL2-ios/README.md

 iOS binaries to `/usr/local/ios`.
 The second installs the same for building binaries that run under the iOS Simulator to `/usr/local/isim`.
-Disabling metal and vulcan is optional; it allows the library to be backward compatible with iOS versions that does't support [Metal].
+Disabling metal and vulcan is optional; it allows the library to be backward compatible with iOS versions that do not support [Metal].

 As of this writing ios-helper can target one architecture at a time.
 It targets `arm64` for iOS, and the native architecture of the Mac under which